roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 --------

 General purpose packet pump.
-Pumps an unaltered "input" packet to the output whenever a "clock" frame is received.
+Pumps an unaltered "input" packet to the output whenever a "clock" frame is received or when prodded through zapIPacketPump.
 The timestamp of the frame is NOT modified.
 Frames will only be pumped if an output sink is connected.

 Sinks: 2

 ACString "name" == "input" : pumped input frames; any stream type (active) ACString "name" == "clock" : reference clock; any stream type (passive)

 Sources: 1 (active)

+Control interfaces: zapIPacketPump

 Output stream:
 same as "input" stream